philippkahr/docs-content/manage-data/ingest/transform-enrich/ingest-lag.md

 ## Understanding `event.ingested`

-The `event.ingested` timestamp can be obtained in two ways:
+You can obtain `event.ingested` timestamp in two ways:

 - `_ingest.timestamp`
   Available through the mustache notation `{{_ingest.timestamp}}` in all processors except `script`.